Welcome to the Lyn Paul website. Whether it's the latest news on Lyn you're after or information about her career, you've come to the right place.

 Check the Contents list below to find the page that interests you the most.
 Alternatively, take a look at the Site Guide, which includes an easy to use Site Map and explains the layout of the site in more detail.

 Click this option for the latest news about Lyn Paul.
-If you'd like to keep in touch with what Lyn is doing, why not join our Mailing List?
-We'll keep you posted whenever we add anything new to the site.
+If you'd like to keep in touch with what Lyn is doing, why not follow us on Facebook or Twitter?
+We'll keep you posted whenever there's any news.

 These pages also feature a Q&A section where we'll do our best to answer your questions about Lyn.
 Lyn has even answered some of your questions herself!